Tamil Nadu government promotes Siddha medicine for dengue but doubts loom about its scientific basis

 According to The Times of India, a five-member committee from the union government that visited the state to investigate the dengue outbreak said that mass treatment with nilavembu was not recommended.
 They said it was not the “standard treatment”, without expanding further.

-However, Bhanumathi said that the fact that the government has BEEN encouraged to supply nilavembu in all allopathic hospitals in the state is proof of its scientific validity.
+However, Bhanumathi said that the fact that the government has encouraged the supply of nilavembu in all allopathic hospitals in the state is proof of its scientific validity.
 “Some persons are not able to tolerate the fact that people are moving towards Siddha treatment,” she said.
 “Will any government come forward to promote this without evidence?”

 Despite the defence of the use of nilavembu kudineer by the National Siddha Institute and the Tamil Nadu health minister, others including the Tamil Nadu chapter of the Indian Medical Association have been calling for scientific validation of the herbal medicine.